 Don’t accept friend requests from people you don’t know

 Scammers can create fake accounts to befriend people.
 Your child’s consent to befriend scammers may allow them to spam your child’s timeline, tag you in posts, and send them malicious messages (pornography, links containing malware, etc.)

 The conversation is both a foundation and a catalyst for building meaningful and intimate relationships between parents and children.
 Talking is considered one of the best ways for children to be self-aware and proactive to stay away from dangers on the Internet.

 Therefore, you need to regularly share and talk with your children about problems on the Internet such as scams, phishing, sexting, online bullying, sharing too much on social networks, using drugs, etc. Let your child understand and proactively protect themselves from these troubles.

-Don’t forget to keep communication open and calm so your child knows that he or she can come to you when he feels insecure or worried by any content or interaction online without fear of being yelled at or upset. judgment!
+Don’t forget to keep communication open and calm so your child knows that he or she can come to you when he feels insecure or worried by any content or interaction online without fear of judgment or being yelled at!

 Wish parents better protect their children online!!